Your Role in Invasive Plant Control

 http://plants.usda.gov/java/noxiousDriver#State

-Oregon Department of Agriculture Noxious Weed Lists
+Oregon Department of Agriculture Noxious Weed Profiles

 Native Plant Society, Emerald Chapter